 With the purchase by Rushmoor School of the 40 acre site between Clapham Road and Manton Lane, Bedford secured in 2015, the Governors have progressed with the concept of a new joint school on the site for both Rushmoor and St Andrew's.
-A lengthy process to achieve outline planning consent on the site finally reached a successful conclusion earlier in 2019 and Governors, together with members of senior management, are currently focused on the urgent task of preparing for the formal merger of the two Schools and taking plans forward with the aim that work on the site will commence in the next few months.
+A lengthy process to achieve outline planning consent on the site finally reached a successful conclusion early in 2019 and Governors, together with members of senior management, are currently focused on the urgent task of taking plans forward with the aim that work on the site will commence in the coming months.
 The proposals are to develop a "Diamond Model School", with co-education in the Early and Junior Years, Single Gender provision in the Senior School but with a Co-educational Sixth Form.
+The timing when work is likely to start has unfortunately been delayed further in recent months due to delays occasioned by the Covid Pandemic and again with the local planning process; however, the aim now is for the school to be in place for the start of the 2022/23 year.